<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1099857350545634&amp;ev=PageView&amp;noscript=1">

 2. Mix veg parathas

-Your kids will not be able to discern which vegetables are even there in the parathas, but be unable to put them down due to their sheer deliciousness.
+Parathas are fulfilling and yummy making them a perfect lunch for the summer season.
 For this dish, you will need flour, cubed potatoes, chopped carrots, cut cauliflower, chopped beans, green peas, oil, water, salt, ginger paste, chopped chilis, garam masala, cumin powder, dry mango powder, crushed coriander seeds, carom seeds or ajwain, pinch of hing or asafetida, grated paneer, and chopped coriander leaves.
 Combine flour, water, salt, and oil to make a dough by kneading with your hands.
 Take pinch-sized balls of dough and dust them with some flour before rolling them into a medium circle.
 Put a small ball of the spiced mixed vegetable mix in the middle before beginning to pleat the edges of the circle towards the center.
 Join the pleats and tightly pinch off excess dough to make a smooth stuffed ball of dough.
 Sprinkle loose flour and roll carefully so as not to burst.
 Roast the rolled vegetable parathas in a little oil or ghee before packing them separately with some pickle, curd, or dip.

 3. Pesto pasta salad

-Pesto is the ultimate salad dressing for summer lunchboxes with its refreshing, nutty flavors.
-Make a pasta salad with pesto and ace the nutrition game during summer lunches and meals at school.
+Pesto is the ultimate salad dressing for summer lunch boxes with its refreshing, nutty flavors.
+You can make a pasta salad with pesto and ace the nutrition game during summer lunches and meals at school.
 All you need is some fusilli, penne, or rigatoni pasta, toasted pine nuts (or walnuts, pistachios, cashews, almonds), basil leaves, minced garlic, salt, pepper, olive oil, mozzarella balls, shredded parmesan cheese, halved cherry tomatoes, arugula leaves, and boiled sweet corn.
 Cook the pasta with some salt and lots of water till al dente, drain, and let it cool.
 Blend the nuts, basil leaves, garlic, parmesan cheese, salt, pepper, and olive oil to make the pesto sauce.
 Place the pasta, corn, arugula, mozzarella balls, and cherry tomatoes in the tiffin box and give it a mix.
-Serve the dressing on the side to avoid messes or spoiled food.
+Serve the dressing on the side to avoid messes or spoiled food and present healthy food for summer season to your kid.

 4. Veg Quesadillas

-Quesadillas are easy to make and eat on the go.
+Quesadillas are easy to make and can be eaten on the go.
 Thanks to their cheesy goodness, no kid pays much attention to the vegetables they consume alongside.
 For this recipe, you will need whole wheat tortillas, grated cheddar and parmesan cheese, cooked kidney beans, sliced bell peppers, onions, boiled sweet corn, sour cream, chopped cilantro, and sliced jalapeno peppers.
 Grease your pan and lay your tortillas on it.
 Sprinkle generous amounts of grated cheese on one-half of the tortillas, leaving the other bare.
 Layer the kidney beans, bell peppers, onions, corn, and jalapeno over the cheese.
 Top with the remaining cheese and then fold the bare half over to make a half-moon-shaped wrap.
 Heat a fresh dry iron skillet and add the quesadilla to it.
 Cook till the cheese has melted and the quesadilla is brown on both sides.
 Slice and pack in lunchboxes, while separately providing sour cream and fresh cilantro to top it off at recess.
+This dish can be one of the best foods for summer heats as it gives energy and is filled with necessary vitamins and minerals.

 5. Cold cut sandwich

-Cold-cut sandwiches are easiest to make, as the fillings can be anything, if they pair well and don't go bad.
+Cold-cut sandwiches are easiest to make, as the fillings can be chosen according to preference.
 For this recipe, all you need is a baguette, some grilled chicken or paneer, sliced bell peppers, shredded lettuce, onions, tomatoes, jalapenos, provolone or mozzarella cheese slices, cream cheese, mustard, salt, pepper, paprika, and Italian herbs (you can also add other spices of choice).
 Slice the baguette in half, or according to size, and remove some of the inner filling to make space.
 Evenly but moderately spread unflavored cream cheese and mustard.
 Add a layer of seasoning with the spices and herbs.
 Layer the vegetables, grilled proteins, and cheese.
 Add a final layer of seasoning and cover the sandwich with the top bread.
-Cut the sandwich in half and pack it into their lunch boxes for a great and nourishing lunchbox meal.
+Cut the sandwich in half and pack it into their lunch boxes for a great and nourishing lunch box meal.
+This meal can be a healthy summer lunch idea for your kid, both in and out of school.

 The views expressed are that of the expert alone.